úlceras cutáneas

 Recommendations Preparation and Dosage References

-Use for diarrhea, stomach pain and intestinal parasites, is classified as REC, based on the significant traditional use documented in the TRAMIL surveys, and on available published scientific information.
+The use for diarrhoea and stomach pain (only for those caused by the following intestinal parasites: ascaris, pinworms and hookworms) is classified as REC based on the significant traditional use documented in the TRAMIL surveys, the toxicity studies and the scientific information published.

-In no case should the specified manner of preparation and dosage be altered.
+Under no circumstances should the specified preparation and dosage form be altered.

-For diarrhea, this resource is considered complementary to oral re-hydration therapy.
+The use of this resource in cases of diarrhoea should be considered complementary to oral rehydration therapy.

-Use for skin ulcer is classified as REC, based on the significant traditional use documented in the TRAMIL surveys and skin toxicity assays.
+The use for skin ulcers is classified as REC based on the significant traditional use documented in the TRAMIL surveys, the dermal toxicity trials and the scientific information available and the dermal irritability trials.

-prepare a decoction or infusion with 7 grams of aerial parts (leaf, flower, stem) in 300 mL (more than 1 cup) of water.
-For decoction, boil for at least 10 minutes in a covered pot; for infusion, add boiling water to 7 grams of aerial parts, cover and leave to cool down during 10 minutes.
-Strain and drink 1 cup (250 mL) for adults, 1/2 cup (125 mL) for people weighing 35 kg, and 1/3 cup (80 mL) for children over 5 years.
-Drink once a day only for 3 consecutive days46 and do not repeat treatment within six months.
+prepare a decoction or infusion with 7 grams of aerial parts (leaves, flowers and stems) in 1 cup (250 millilitres) of water.
+For decoctions, boil for 5 minutes in a covered vessel; for the infusion add the boiling water to the 7 grams of aerial parts, cover and leave to cool for 10 minutes.
+For both preparations strain (filter) and drink 1 cup (250 millilitres) for adults, ½ cup (125 millilitres) for people weighing 35 kg, and 1/3 cup (80 millilitres) for children over 5 years old.
+Drink once a day only for 3 days in a row53 and do not repeat this treatment until 6 months have passed.

-Taking a saline laxative is recommended (e.g. magnesium sulfate) after the last intake; however, no oily purgatives should be taken14.
+It is recommended to take a saline laxative (e.g. magnesium sulfate) after the last dose, but oily laxatives should not be used18.

-Wash the injury with purified water and soap.
-Wash the aerial plant parts properly, press or crush, and apply to affected area.
-Cover with a clean cloth and replace twice a day.
+wash the wound with boiled water and soap.
+Adequately wash the aerial parts of the plant, press or crush them and apply to the affected area.
+Cover with a clean cloth and change twice a day.

 1 GIRÓN L, 1988